mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 Exceding limits (preemption and grace periods)
 ----------------------------------------------

-To ensure a fair share of the computing resources for all the workload manager establishes limits on the amount of resources that a single user can use at once.
+To ensure a fair share of the computing resources for all, the workload manager establishes limits on the amount of resources that a single user can use at once.
 These can be hard limits which prevent running jobs when you go over or soft limits which will let you run jobs, but